 A 95% CI indicates that 19 out of 20 samples (95%) taken from the same population will produce CI's that contain the true population parameter.
-A 90% CI indicates that 18 out of 20 samples from the same population will produce CI's that contain the population parameter, and so on."
+A 90% CI indicates that 18 out of 20 samples from the same population will produce CI's that contain the population parameter, two of the intervals will not contain the parameter and so on."

 (Source: The Mimtab Blog, "What Do Confidence Intervals Have to Do with Rabies?"
-Carly Barry in Health Care Quality Improvement, September 27, 2012. http://blog.minitab.com/blog/real-world-quality-improvement/what-do-confidence-intervals-have-to-do-with-rabies)
+Carly Barry in Health Care Quality Improvement, September 27, 2012. http://blog.minitab.com/blog/real-world-quality-improvement/what-do-confidence-intervalshave-to-do-with-rabies)